qtrantrung/agent-guardrail/README.md

 is to turn the open-ended, probabilistic behaviour of an agent into **bounded, auditable operational risk**.

-It is pure Python standard library — no dependencies, no install friction — so the trust-critical logic is small enough to read in one sitting.
+It is pure Python standard library -no dependencies, no install friction -so the trust-critical logic is small enough to read in one sitting.

 ```text